JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1084" height="743" alt="creating a user" src="https://github.com/user-attachments/assets/d4287a64-1949-452d-bc37-8a00f9108265" />
 </p>
 <p>
-From there, we can fill in an agent's info.
+From there, we can fill out an agent's info.
 We can also assign them a role, department and a team.
-We can also assign them a password or send them an email to create their own password/
+We can also assign them a password or send them an email to create their own password.
 </p>
 <br />